Pierre Boulez: Complete Works

 The makeup and proportions of Pli selon Pli’s orchestra are unique, and the instrumentation is different in each of the five movements (since they’re all designed to work as standalone pieces).
 Bowed strings are diminished to soli levels (about 20 in all), piano and celesta are included, and woodwinds are reapportioned (four flutes, four clarinets and two saxophones, but only one bassoon and no oboes).
 The brass section is typically sized, but the percussion section requires about half a dozen musicians and takes up about half the total stage footprint including a generous complement of mallet instruments (in the interview on CD 13, Boulez expresses his disdain for unpitched percussion in general, considering rhythm and timbre alone to be insufficiently communicative compared to pitched instruments, thus explaining the lack of any surviving Boulez compositions for percussion alone).
 In a nod to Schoenberg's Op.
 24, Boulez adds a mandolin and guitar (requiring subtle amplification), and three harpists of which more will be said below.

 The first of Pli selon Pli's movements is entitled Don, from Mallarmé "Don du poème", where don means talent or flair, something "given" (donné).
 It opens with a loud, sharp tutti chord trailed by softer sustained string tones (harmonics on top, normale on the bottom).
+It's a characteristic Boulez effect, also much used in the Third Piano Sonata's Constellation-Miroir movement.
 The chord itself is an interesting thing: all twelve pitch classes are present, with the highest C♮ the only doubled note.
 The major third relationship between that C♮ and the bottom E♮ adds a hint of C major tonality to the sonority, reinforced by including those notes in the subset of outer pitches that are sustained after the initial attack:

 The soprano sings the poem's first lines, then drops out for several minutes while the orchestra takes over.
 She re-enters about 2/3 of the way through, alternating singing and whispering to the wistful accompaniment of muted string trills and maracas.
 Throughout the movement, the accomplished French tradition of orchestration is evident: a relentless stream of attractive colors displaying the influence of Berlioz, Debussy, Ravel and Messiaen.